capyBearista/llm-network-analyzer/README.md

    ```
 3. The script will print a summary to the console.

+(Long log files will take a LOT of time.
+Especially on less capable models and hardware, I highly recommend using a shorter file or a limited segment of the log.)

 ## Requirements
 - Python 3.8+
 - [Ollama](https://ollama.com/) running locally